setlog/debug-k8s/README.md

 * you need a docker container with delve (<https://github.com/go-delve/delve>) as main process
 * delve needs access to the path with the project data.
 This is done by mounting `$GOPATH/src` on the pod which is running in the kubernetes cluster
 * we start the delve container on port 30123 and bind this port to localhost, so that only our local debugger can communicate with delve
-* to debug an API with delve, it´s necessary to set up an ingress network.
+* to debug an API with delve, it's necessary to set up an ingress network.
 For this we use port 8090.

 A picture serves to illustrate the communication: